OpenLocalizationOrg/core-docs.handoff/ol-xliffcache/OpenLocalizationOrg/core-docs.zh-cn/master/e68ad58fecfe489cc26af02be7e4dbb4f7a8470c.md

 ---
-title: "How to: Use Arrays of Blocking Collections in a Pipeline"
+title: 'How to: Use Arrays of Blocking Collections in a Pipeline'
-description: "How to: Use Arrays of Blocking Collections in a Pipeline"
+description: 'How to: Use Arrays of Blocking Collections in a Pipeline'
 keywords: .NET, .NET Core
 author: mairaw
 manager: wpickett